-The HRC Committee undertook a series of initiatives in 2020, including ongoing oversight of executive compensation, governance and succession planning.
-Other HRC Committee activities in 2020 included:
+The HRC Committee undertook a series of initiatives in 2021, including ongoing oversight of executive compensation, governance and succession planning.
+Other HRC Committee activities in 2021 included:

-- Reviewing the Company's industry peer group for assessing executive and board of director compensation, resulting in a revised comparator group with the addition of Pan American Silver Corp. and Pretium Resources Inc., and the removal of Detour Gold Corporation and Hudbay Minerals Inc.; - Reviewing market trends and best practices for executive compensation design, prepared by the HRC Committee's independent advisor; - Reviewing the competitiveness of compensation levels for senior executives; - Continuing to progress the Company's diversity, equity and inclusion program further described in this Circular; and - Enhancing shareholder disclosure as part of the enclosed Compensation Discussion & Analysis.
+- Reviewing the Company's industry peer group for assessing executive and board of director compensation, resulting in a revised comparator group with the addition of Equinox Gold Corp. and the removal of Agnico Eagle Mines Limited, Kinross Gold Corporation, and Kirkland Lake Gold Ltd. to better align with the Company's size and scope; - Reviewing market trends and best practices for executive compensation design, prepared by the HRC Committee's independent advisor; - Reviewing the competitiveness of compensation levels for senior executives; - Reviewing bi-annually the competitiveness of compensation levels for directors; - Continuing to progress the Company's diversity, equity and inclusion program further described in this Circular; and

+• Enhancing shareholder disclosure as part of the enclosed Compensation Discussion & Analysis.